mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

     int

-A coding test usually is composed of a short algorith, and the required type is clear not needing a specification.
-However if you allocate the type to make the code easily readable in the problem solving process, the interviewer would likely give more credit.
+A coding test is usually composed of a short algorithm, and the required type does not need a specification.
+However, if you allocate the class to make the code easily readable in the problem-solving process, the interviewer would likely give more credit.

-In an online coding teest, you can use mypy to automatically check if there are any errors in the type hint, so you can proofread your codes before submitting it. mypy can be installed through pip like as the following
+In an online coding test, you can use mypy to automatically check if there are any errors in the type hint, so you can proofread your codes before submitting it. mypy can be installed through pip like as the following

 ```python
 $ pip install mypy
 ```

-For codes with incorrect type hint, it will return Incompatible return value time and an error will occur for you to check and fix your code.
+For codes with incorrect type hints, it will return an Incompatible return value time, and an error will occur for you to check and fix your code.

 ```python